ordinox/btc-service/README.md

 You can do that with
 `./btc-service genblocks [AMT] [ADDRESS]`

-`genblocks` command basically mines the blockchain and received block rewards (freely on regtest) but these block rewards are vested for 100 blocks.
+`genblocks` command basically mines the blockchain and receives block rewards (freely on regtest) but these block rewards are vested for 100 blocks.
 So it's recommended that you first generate 100 blocks and then mine 1 at a time to save db space

 It's also recommended that you genblocks into the address you want to transfer out Tokens/Inscriptions so that you have gas to pay towards the inscription transfer